brandon-gong/siliconnn/ref_impl/README.md

 pseudo-random number generator.
 There is no corresponding reference implementation to this here (the code listing is provided on [Wikipedia](https://en.wikipedia.org/wiki/Xorshift#xorshift*)), but the reference implementation for seeding is followed.
+- No `exp()`.
+I also cannot figure out how to do the exponential function in Assembly.
+The documentation mentions a `FEXPA` instruction, but whenever I try to use it I get a `SIGILL`.
+And Apple has made it literally impossible to figure out what they do on their end.
+Thus I am just using the standard library `exp` for now.

 The code is written to avoid recursion and avoid returning structs or anything complicated like that.
 I also do not make use of preprocessing facilities